Cambodia: Financial Intermediaries-04

 Confidential

-Predatory lending practices, loss of land, loss of livelihood, food insecurity, threats to health, child labor
+Predatory lending practices, loss of land, loss of livelihood, food insecurity, threats to health, and child labor

 Project Information